ribaricplusplus/emacs-external/src/book-index/README.md

 # Introduction

-Whenever I read something from a book, I write down a source.
+Whenever I read something from a book, I write down the notes and the name of the book.
 This is useful so that later on I can remind myself of the books I've read and the key lessons from them.
 Categorizing books is no fun at all, thus, instead of doing that, whenever I read something from a particular source, amongs all other notes I write down the book author and title in a particular way so that I can locate all the books I've read.